 Often ethical choices are impulsive, rather than calculated, the researchers report.
 People first do things, and later rationalize them, or first feel things, and later think about them.
 This tendency means that ethical choices need to become almost automatic.
 David Harrison told NBS: “Repeated, regular engagement with ethical matters and routine processing in moral ways is going to reap the most dividends.
 Ethical habits, organizational cultures, and consistent norms, along with the personality features and individual differences, shape outcomes.”

-This article was originally published in 2010 and updated in 2020 through conversation with the researchers.
+This article was originally published in 2010 and updated in 2020 and 2022 through exchange with the researchers.
 Linda Treviño, David Harrison, and Jennifer Kish-Gephart reviewed the article and contributed new insights.

-Read the research: Kish-Gephart, J., David A. Harrison, and Linda Klebe Treviño.
-(2010) Bad apples, bad cases, and bad barrels: Meta-analytic evidence about sources of unethical decisions at work.
+Kish-Gephart, J., David A. Harrison, and Linda Klebe Treviño.
+2010.
+Bad apples, bad cases, and bad barrels: Meta-analytic evidence about sources of unethical decisions at work.
 Journal of Applied Psychology, 95(1): 1-31.